A server-first Node.js framework. Zero runtime dependencies.

 Safe by design

-Security is not a plugin or a checklist in Pulse — it is part of the response pipeline.
-Every page ships the headers most frameworks leave to the developer to remember.
+Security is not a plugin in Pulse — it is part of the response pipeline.
+Every response ships the headers most frameworks leave to the developer to remember to add.

 -